-- Partial hospitalization program– A PHP begins the process of learning how to live at home and manage cravings.
-Clients can participate in highly structured days filled with meetings and therapy sessions.
-At the end of the day, they’re able to return home and spend time with their loved ones.
+- Partial hospitalization program – A PHP begins the process of learning how to live at home and manage cravings.
+Patients can participate in highly structured days filled with meetings and therapy sessions.
+They can return home and spend time with their loved ones.

-- Intensive outpatient program– An IOP is the next step in addiction treatment and begins to offer more freedom to clients.
+- Intensive outpatient program – An IOP is the next step in addiction treatment and begins to offer more freedom to patients.
 Their days remain structured, but they begin to have more free time to spend fulfilling their responsibilities.

-- Outpatient program– This is the lowest level of treatment and offers the most freedom to clients.
-Individuals are able to spend more time fulfilling their daily duties while still receiving individualized care.
+- Outpatient program – This is the lowest treatment level and offers patients the most freedom.
+Individuals can spend more time fulfilling their daily duties while receiving individualized care.

 - Co-occurring capable treatment – This type of treatment is crucial for those struggling with an underlying mental health disorder.
 Both issues receive the attention and care they need to break the cycle.

 What Happens in a Meth Addiction Treatment Program?